iainhouston/bradford-abbas.uk/README.md

 	  safecex        - Safe export of Dev site's configuration endev          - Enable development modules in Dev site
 	```

-Regular maintenance
+5.  `composer install`.

+6.  `vagrant up`

+Website evelopment and maintenance stategy
 ===============

-Further information  can be found in my web log post [Overview of the Parish Council website](https://iainhouston.com/bapcoverview/)
+Now you'll need to look in the web log post [Overview of the Parish Council website](https://iainhouston.com/bapcoverview/)

 TO DO items